...

 Discover Other Cat Islands in Japan

-Ainoshima Island isn’t the only island in Japan known as cat island.
-Such kind of islands is actually scattered across the country.
+Ainoshima Island isn’t the only island in Japan known as a cat island.
+Such islands are actually scattered across the country.

 To find out about other cat islands in Japan, refer to our article on the Top 10 Cat Islands in Japan!